SyedArhumHussain/Craftify-AI/README.md

 # Craftify-AI
-Craftify AI – AI-Powered Brochure Generation for the Modern Business Convert URLS to Brochure
+Craftify AI  AI-Powered Brochure Generation for the Modern Business Convert URLS to Brochure
 In today’s fast-paced digital world, first impressions matter more than ever.
-Craftify AI is an advanced AI-powered brochure maker designed to help businesses, startups, agencies, and professionals instantly transform their websites into engaging, ready-to-share brochures—without a designer, copywriter, or marketing team.
+Craftify AI is an advanced AI powered brochure maker designed to help businesses, startups, agencies, and professionals instantly transform their websites into engaging, ready-to-share brochures without a designer, copywriter, or marketing team.

  Why Craftify AI?